9 Sources

 1

-.
-The company has been actively working to make its YouTube Premium plan more attractive, recently restricting free users from viewing song lyrics on the YouTube Music appโa move the company described as an experiment with a small percentage of ad-supported users1
+The AI-generated playlists feature represents another effort by YouTube to make its Premium plan more attractive to users and drive subscription business growth.
+Earlier this week, the company began restricting free users from viewing song lyrics on the YouTube Music app, describing it as an experiment with "a small percentage of ad-supported users"

 .